igorlfs/nvim-dap-view/docs/src/routes/highlight-groups/+page.md

 title: Highlight Groups
 ---

+`nvim-dap-view` defines 30 highlight groups linked to (somewhat) reasonable defaults.

+If the colors look odd with your colorscheme, consider submiting a PR to add support to `nvim-dap-view`!

-`nvim-dap-view` defines 30 highlight groups linked to (somewhat) reasonable defaults, but they may look odd with your colorscheme.
-If the links aren't defined, no highlighting will be applied.
+If the links aren't defined at all, no highlighting will be applied.
 To fix that, you have to manually define the highlight groups (see `:h nvim_set_hl()`).
-Consider contributing to your colorscheme by sending a PR to add support to `nvim-dap-view`!

 | Highlight Group                      | Default Link              |
 | ------------------------------------ | ------------------------- |